theZivkovic/organization/README.md

 ## Run / Test

-To run the system, just simply: `docker compose up -d --build` To run the tests: `cd organization-api && npm run test`
+* To run the system, just simply: `docker compose up -d --build`
+* To run the tests: `cd organization-api && npm run test`

 After the containers are up, you can play around with API in `organization.http` file.
 You'll need a `Rest Client` extension for VSCode (extensionId: `humao.rest-clien`)

+## Flow example

+* Login as a main manager
+* Create registration token for a new user (provide new user email and role)
+* Register new user with the registration token
+* List places/place by main manager / new user
+* Add user to a place
+* Remove user from the place

 ## Seeders